DankZone/dankzone.github.io/docs/CONTRIBUTING.md

 ## Looking for support?

-Check out [our Discord server](https://discordapp.com/invite/gwamp7n) or drop us an email dankzonediscord@gmail.com.
+Check out [our Discord server](https://discordapp.com/invite/gwamp7n) or drop us an email at dankzonediscord@gmail.com.

 ## How to report a bug